procrastinatio/web-map-printing/web-map-printing.md

 ##### Conserving the print resolution

 The next three images have the same spatial extent (2500 meters wide), but have different sizes.
-In this example, we kee a good print quality (300 dpi), so we have to print .
+In this example, we want to keep a good print quality (300 dpi), so we have to decrease the size of the final printed image.
 The result is loosing the original map scale of 1:25'000.

 *Image of 377x188 pixels, printed @300 dpi (32x16 mm), print scale is about 1:78'125*